rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 truffle migrate --network testnet
 ```

-Wait a few minutes while the transactions for the smart contract deployments are sent to the blockchain…
+Wait a few minutes while the transactions for the smart contract deployments are sent to the blockchain.

 The migrate command will compile the smart contract again if necessary.